Polar Bear Counting & Writing Mats for Preschoolers

 This activity is effortless to put together, and you will only need a handful of materials, which are:

 If you want to use the activities once, you only need to print the selected page on regular printer paper.
-If you want to use the pages multiple times, print them out on white cardstock, laminate them, or place them in dry-erase pockets.
+If you want to use the pages multiple times, consider printing them out on white cardstock, laminating them, or placing them in dry-erase pockets.

 How to Use The Polar Bear Mats